The Challenge: Battle of the Seasons: Format

+During each Challenge, teams compete in order to become the Power Team, who have the ability to place one team of their decision into the Arena.
+The other couple going into the Arena is the last placing team of the daily Challenge.
+Once in the Arena, a team must decide one male-female pair to compete.
+The losing pair in the Arena go home, and leave their team short two players.
+Teams can compete with only two players, and have potential to make a greater share of the final's $250,000.

+First place wins $250,000, second-place wins $50,000 and third-place wins $40,000.

 Contestants

 Teams

 8 teams of 4 competed in this season of The Challenge.
 Most teams were formed from Housemates from the same season of The Real World.
 In a minor twist, the Las Vegas team was composed of two Housemates each from the two Las Vegas-based seasons of The Real World.
 Additionally (due to the pre-production disqualification of a Real World: Sydney team), an 8th team consisted solely of Fresh Meat (contestants who debuted on The Challenge) was introduced at the First Challenge.